 Commission of crimes — as well as long trips outside the United States — may not only disqualify a person for naturalization but, in some cases, render the person vulnerable to deportation proceedings.
 Furthermore, there are issues regarding physical residence, continuity of residence and procedural timing that need to be considered before filing an application.

 Lee & Garasia, LLC, Is Ready To Help You

 Our office concentrates a considerable portion of our practice to representing people in these types of matters.
-We will meet with you, help you to determine your eligibility, and of course, professionally prepare all the necessary forms (N-400 or N-600) with USCIS.
-Additionally, an attorney from our office can accompany and represent you at your interview to ensure that things go smoothly, and that any legal issues that need to be addressed are properly dealt with.
+We will meet with you, help you determine your eligibility, and of course, professionally prepare all the necessary forms (N-400 or N-600) with U.S. Citizenship and Immigration Services (USCIS).
+Additionally, an attorney from our office can accompany and represent you at your interview to ensure that everything goes smoothly, and that any legal issues that need to be addressed are properly dealt with.